 History of BIPS

-BIPS is a UK charity and UK company limited by guarantee.
+BIPS is a UK charity and company limited by guarantee.
 It was founded in 1961 with the aim of promoting and encouraging the study of Iran, its history, civilisation, and culture in all periods of history.
 Much of BIPS research and work in its early years was in the field of archaeology.

 In 1976 BIPS opened its purpose-built centre in northern Tehran, designed by Reza Khazeni architects.
 The Tehran centre houses an extensive library that exceeds 40,000 English and Persian language volumes, journals and periodicals as well as epigraphic material, maps, photographic and fieldwork archives; a unique resource that is open to Iranian students, scholars and members of the public.
 It is thought to be the largest collection of English language volumes in Iran.
 The Tehran centre remains one of the few overseas institutes continuing to operate in Iran.
 It also houses a hostel for the use of visiting academics and students.
-For information about Tehran, including the library opening times, catalogue and details of hostel stays please see here.

 BIPS is run by its Governing Council; under the terms of our constitution, the majority of Governing Council members must be academics currently active in the field of Persianate studies and working at a higher educational institution.
-For more information on how BIPS is run, please see here.

-Today, though its office in London and centre in Tehran, BIPS promotes and supports humanities and social sciences research excellence on Iran and the wider Persianate world and increases public understanding and knowledge of this region.
+Today, through its office in London and centre in Tehran, BIPS promotes and supports humanities and social sciences research excellence on Iran and the wider Persianate world and increases public understanding and knowledge of this region.
 BIPS defines the Persianate world as territories historically associated with Persian and Iranian culture and language: Iran, Afghanistan, Central Asia, Transcaucasia, Iraq, the Persian Gulf littoral, and South Asia.

 BIPS supports research in all aspects of humanities and social sciences, including but not limited to Anthropology, Archaeology, Art, Classics, Cultural Studies, History, Language, Linguistics, Politics, Religious Studies, and Sociology.
 BIPS plays a key role in sustaining the academic vitality and increasing the visibility of the field of Persianate studies, promoting it to the public and campaigning for greater provision for its study in higher education.

 BIPS also arranges or supports seminars, lectures and symposia, as well as exclusive Members’ events, recitals and celebrations in the UK.
-For details of past and upcoming events please see our Events page.